 Many people do video calls from their laptops rather than a static desktop sitting flat on a workstation.
 Laptops are great because of their mobility, but consider the angle in which your webcam is pointing.
 When your laptop is placed lower than eye level, you need to point the screen up toward your face; this puts the angle of your webcam facing up.

 Looking up at someone from a lower position is a strange perspective for a viewer.
 It feels uncomfortable because it’s uncommon in real life.
-(Most of the time you have that perspective, you’re in a prone position and there’s a medical problem.)
-Also, when your camera is pointing up, the ceiling becomes part of your background.
-Since we rarely engage with ceilings, this is a distracting perspective for the viewer and can easily become the focal point on your call.
+Also, when your camera is pointing up, the ceiling becomes part of your background, which is a distracting perspective for the viewer.
 Unnatural perspectives take the viewer’s attention away from what they should be focused on: your conversation.

 8. Your Chair

 Large executive chairs were originally designed to look powerful and dominant in a boardroom.
 If you have one of these modern day thrones, you probably look (and feel) great in real life.
-However, on video, the effect doesn’t quite translate.
-Instead, it looks like a vague growth is erupting from the back of your head.
+However, the effect doesn’t quite translate on video and looks like a strange growth is erupting from the back of your head.

 While video conferences are closer to being in-person than other modes of communication, they’re still virtual.
 You need to simulate the experience you want someone to have if you were meeting in the physical world.
 Large chairs are a great example of something that comes across differently in real life vs. on camera.